 About the Program

-The goal of the Cancer Biomarker Pathology training program is to provide fellows with expertise in integrating traditional microscopic diagnostic skills with technical skills required for the discovery and validation of clinically useful pathology biomarkers for cancer patients.
+The Department of Pathology offers a one-year fellowship in Cancer Biomarker Pathology.
+The program provides fellows with expertise in integrating traditional microscopic diagnostic and technical skills for the discovery and validation of clinically useful pathology biomarkers for cancer patients.
 The program also will adequately prepare pathology trainees for a successful career in academic medicine.

 Upon program completion, the fellow will have gained proficiency in diagnostic pathology in his or her chosen subspecialty and in various applied genomic technologies.
 Such a combination will be vital to adequately prepare the next generation of academic leaders in pathology and biomarker development program.

 Candidates must be board certified or eligible for certification in anatomic pathology or AP/CP.
 Preference will be given to applicants who are interested in a career in academic pathology.

 Please check complete GME Eligibility Requirements prior to applying.

 December 31, 18 months prior to the start of the training year.